Pumpkin Chocolate Chip Cookies

 1. Preheat oven to 350°F (175°C).
 Line baking sheets with parchment paper or silicone mats.

-2. In a large bowl, cream together butter, brown sugar, and granulated sugar until light and fluffy (2–3 minutes).
+3. In a large bowl, cream together softened butter, brown sugar, and granulated sugar until light and fluffy (2–3 minutes).

-5. Gradually add the dry ingredients to the wet mixture, mixing on low speed until just combined.
-Do not overmix.
+5. Gradually add dry ingredients to wet ingredients, mixing on low speed until just combined.

-6. Fold in chocolate chips with a spatula until evenly distributed.
+6. Fold in chocolate chips (and nuts, if using) with a spatula.

-8. Bake for 10–12 minutes, or until edges are lightly golden and centers appear set.
+8. Bake for 10–12 minutes, or until edges are set and centers appear slightly soft.

-9. Let cool on the baking sheet for 5 minutes before transferring to a wire rack to cool completely.
+9. Cool on baking sheet for 5 minutes, then transfer to a wire rack to cool completely.

-10. Store in an airtight container at room temperature for up to 5 days, or freeze for longer storage.
+10. Store in an airtight container at room temperature for up to 5 days, or freeze for up to 3 months.

 FAQ